 Malaga Airport-Costa de Sol is the main airport in Southern Spain and gateway to many tourist destinations in Andalusia, Malaga province and the Costa del Sol.
 The airport is located 8 km southwest of Malaga and 5km north of Torremolinos.
+Keep reading to learn interesting facts about Malaga airport.

-Malaga Airport Codes
+About Malaga Airport Codes

 What is an IATA code?